top of page

 This distinction matters because using alimento at a restaurant sounds clinical, while comida in a nutrition textbook sounds too casual.
 Portuguese is spoken by over 260 million people across four continents, and food vocabulary ranks among the most practical categories you can study first, whether you are preparing for travel, connecting with family, or working through a structured curriculum.

-If you are studying Portuguese vocabulary through a game-based approach, Lingo Legend covers 3,500+ words and phrases across categories including food and ordering, using spaced repetition to help them stick.
+If you are building Portuguese vocabulary through a game based approach, Lingo Legend covers 3,500+ words and phrases across categories including food and ordering, using spaced repetition to help them stick.

 Meals of the Day (As Refeições do Dia)